To Keep Your Writing Clear, Try To Avoid Using Abbreviations.

 - Provide quarterly recruitment reports to the Vice President of Human Resources [no period]

-Notice the difference between the two lines?
-Remember, periods are meant to be used at the end of complete sentences.
+The difference between the two lines above is notice-worthy, remember that periods are only for use at the end of complete sentences.

-- Past: Managed the dental office budget and approved supply requisitions
+- Past: I was responsible for the dental office budget and approved supply requisitions.